-- information that you provide by filling in forms on our Website and submitting them to us;
+- identity and contact details such as your name, telephone number(s) and address that you provide by filling in forms on our Website and submitting them to us;

-- information that you provide in emails and letters you send to us, including keeping a record of that correspondence;
+- identity and contact details that you provide in emails and letters you send to us, including keeping a record of that correspondence;

 - details of your visits to our Website (including, but not limited to, traffic data, location data, weblogs and other communication data), and the resources that you access.

 Where we either need to collect personal data to comply with a legal or regulatory obligation, or we request it under the terms of a contract that we have with you, if you fail to provide that data when requested we may not be able to perform the contract that we have entered, or are trying to enter, into with you.
 In this case we may have to cancel a service that you have requested from us, but we will notify you if this is the case at the time.

 How we use the information provided to us

 We will only process your personal data when legally allowed to do so.
 We will process your personal data most commonly under the following lawful bases:

 - In order to perform the contract we have entered into, or are about to enter into, with you.

 - Where the processing is required in order to comply with a legal or regulatory obligation.

 - Where the processing is in our legitimate interests (or those of a third party) and these are not overridden by your fundamental rights and interests.